pufflyai/prompt-studio-core/websites/docs/pages/@pufflig/ps-chains.md

 ): Promise<Record<string, NodeState>>;
 ```

 Run the chain from a node.
-Run the `parseInput` function on the new inputs, Update the node inputs, run the `execute`
+Run the `mapInput` function on the new inputs, Update the node inputs, run the `execute`
 function on the new inputs

 ::: details Parameters